 Our Postgraduate Certificate in International Communication combines a face-to-face workshop with other international colleagues with a period of action learning (independent guided study, and implementation period).
 The two phases of learning can be accredited at postgraduate level with our partners the IMCA (International Management Centres Association).
 The IMCA is a truly international organisation, which offers qualifications to Masters and Doctorate level through its partners around the world.

-The course consists of a two-day workshop,plus an optional action learning period.
-The workshop takes place in the beautiful town of Malmesbury, in the Cotswolds, UK, covering topics such as:
+The course consists of a two-day workshop, plus an optional action learning period.
+The workshop takes place in the beautiful Cotswold town of Malmesbury in the UK, covering topics such as:

 • Intercultural communication skills